OpenWaterFoundation/owf-lib-showdown-js/README.md

 Open Water Foundation library based on showdown JavaScript library
 # Getting Started

 A standard development folder structure is recommended.
-The website development files can be set up as follows (Windows is assumed, but linux would be simillar):
+The website development files can be set up as follows (Windows is assumed, but Linux would be similar):

 ```
 > C: